m-aparna/Green-Buddy/README.md

           pip install flask-login

-- Flask SQLAlchemy : Flask-SQLAlchemy is an extension for Flask.It aims to simplify using SQLAlchemy with Flask by providing useful defaults and extra helpers that make it easier to accomplish common tasks.
+- Flask SQLAlchemy: Flask-SQLAlchemy is an extension for Flask.It aims to simplify using SQLAlchemy with Flask by providing useful defaults and extra helpers that make it easier to accomplish common tasks.

       pip install flask-sqlalchemy

-- Google API client (YouTube API) :
+- Google API client (YouTube API) :------------------------------------

       pip install google-api-python-client

 -  Jinja2 template/render_templates : A template is rendered with specific data to produce a final document.
 Flask uses the Jinja template library to render templates.We will use templates to render HTML which will display in the user’s browser.

 No need to install it.
 It needs to be imported from flask.

 ## File Structure/Project Directory: